11 Best Encrypted Cloud Storage Services in 2026

 1. Internxt

-Security: AES-256 client-side encryption before upload, transferred over TLS 1.3.
-ISO 27001:2022 certified, HIPAA compliant with BAA available, and GDPR-aligned through European data centers.
-The 2024 Securitum audit independently confirms the zero-knowledge architecture works as described.
+Security: AES-256 and Kyber 512 client-side encryption before upload, transferred over TLS 1.3.
+ISO 27001-certified, HIPAA-compliant, SOC 2-compliant, and GDPR-aligned through European data centers.

 Features: Available on Windows, macOS, Linux, iOS, and Android.
 Supports WebDAV, Rclone, and NAS for home server and multi-platform integrations.
-Encrypted file sharing with password protection and expiry dates.
-Automatic backups on paid plans.
-Business plans include team management and per-member storage allocation.
+Encrypted file sharing with password protection.

 Pricing: